SondaSengupta/Code-Concepts/SOLID.md

 So when creating a class, in the constructor, move in the properties that are used in your methods, and if your method's call other services or client, create an interface for them, move the implementation in a service, and then pass in the interface into the constructor.

 **Dependency Injection Smells**
--when you are using the new keyword to new up something the class depends on.
+- when you are using the new keyword to new up something the class depends on.
 It's better to create an interface and then pass in the actual implementation, instead of newing up something within the class.
--use of static methods that have dependencies hidden in them.
+- use of static methods that have dependencies hidden in them.
 It's fine to use static methods have all that needs within its own class, but if has dependencies on other classes/clients.
 You can pass an interface instead through method injection.
 Or use facade pattern.

 **Instatiating Objects**
--So if you are passing dependencies within a constructor, how are you going to instantiate it since .NET needs to be able to have a default implementation of this class when it starts up.
+- So if you are passing dependencies within a constructor, how are you going to instantiate it since .NET needs to be able to have a default implementation of this class when it starts up.
--Default Constructor - you can have a default constructor that news up what you typically use in your application.
+- Default Constructor - you can have a default constructor that news up what you typically use in your application.
 AKA a poor man's depdency injection or poor man's IoC
--Add to Main Method - you can manually instantiate it to your application's startup routine like in the global.asax file or config file.
+- Add to Main Method - you can manually instantiate it to your application's startup routine like in the global.asax file or config file.
--IoC Container - You can use an "Inversion of Control" container which is basically the same as you adding configuration within the startup routine, but it is a thing that will help you do it easier and more intelligently.
+- IoC Container - You can use an "Inversion of Control" container which is basically the same as you adding configuration within the startup routine, but it is a thing that will help you do it easier and more intelligently.
 Autofac, for example.

 **What is an IoC Container?**
 - You have container that lists all the managed interfaces and other dependencies to it.
 You register interfaces with their intended implemenation class so that anywhere the container sees an object, it will use that specific implementation where that interface is required.
 During application startup, these dependencies are resolved by a resolve or build method during start like in the global.asax file.
 The IoC container can help you create classes with all the dependencies it needs.
--Examples include Autofac, Ninject, Munq, and Microsoft Unity
+- Examples include Autofac, Ninject, Munq, and Microsoft Unity